Foods that have alcohol – and my Mum’s Sherry Trifle

 - Saying NO to foods that contain alcohol is OK

-If you have some comments I would love to hear them and join in the conversations below.
+If you have some comments on food that have alcohol I would love to hear them and join in the conversations below.
 I’ll respond as soon as I can.